mikependon/RepoDB/README.md

 ### It is efficient

-RepoDb extracts and caches the object properties, execution contexts, object mappings and SQL statements.
+RepoDb extracts and caches your object properties, execution contexts, object mappings and SQL statements.
 It is reusing them all throughout the process of transformations and executions.

 ### It is high-quality